jross765/JGnuCashLibNTools/README.md

 By now, both projects have roughly the same level of maturity.
 Obviously, the author strives to keep both projects symmetrical.

 What does "symmetry" mean in this context?
-It means that `JKMyMoneyLibNTools` has literally evolved from a source-code copy of its sister, this project.
+It means that this project's sister, `JKMyMoneyLibNTools`, has literally evolved from a source-code copy of this project.
 Meanwhile, changes and adaptations are going in both directions.
 Let's call this "coupled development".
 Given that KMyMoney and GnuCash are two finance applications with quite a few